tkurtbond/tkurtbond.github.io/posts/2020/03/07/sorcerer-swords-bibliography-of-sword-sorcery-fiction.rst

 * `M. John Harrison`_ — `The Pastel City` ✓ and `Viriconium Nights` ✓
-  (TKB adds: the whole Viriconium series was republished in one volume, Viriconium_ ✓, and although the last two books are somewhat weird the first two are definitely Swords & Sorcery)
+  (TKB adds: the whole Viriconium series was republished in one volume, Viriconium_ ✓, and although the last two books are somewhat weird the first two are definitely Sword & Sorcery)

   .. _`M. John Harrison`: https://en.wikipedia.org/wiki/M._John_Harrison
   .. _Viriconium: https://www.amazon.com/gp/product/0553383159/